Mosamorphing/WTF-React/12_React Router/readme.md

 export default UserDetails;
 ```

-This is a typical use case of the dynamic paths in a web application.
+This is a typical use case for dynamic paths in a web application.

 # Summary

-In this lesson, we learnt how to create routes, navigate to such routes and also how to navigate to dynamic paths.
-We also touched on why Link is preferred to the anchor tag and lastly, how to use useParams to get an id to fetch data from an endpoint.
+In this lesson, we covered how to create routes, navigate between them, and handle dynamic paths.
+We discussed why `Link` is preferred over the anchor tag and how to use `useParams` to fetch data based on dynamic segments in the URL.

 # Exercise

-Replicate these examples without taking a look at the codebase provided.
-Try to implement another use case for this; a transactions page that lists various transactions and by clicking on one of them, you're redirected to another page where all the details of the selected transaction are listed.
-It is going to be fun, trust me.
+Replicate these examples without referring to the codebase provided.
+Implement a transactions page that lists various transactions and, upon clicking a transaction, redirects to a page displaying the details of the selected transaction.
+It will be a fun exercise, trust me.